mosdragon/wacv2021/tutorial/Chapter-2-Preprocessing/labelme/README.md

 allow you to convert a labelme dataset into a proper COCO-formatted dataset for use with any Segmentation model that supports the COCO format.

-Here we provide you with the commands needed to run labelme with the same labels we've used to make your own annotations, and then the conversion script to create the final COCO-formatted dataset.
+We also provide you with the commands needed to run labelme with the same labels we've used to make your own annotations, and then the conversion script to create the final COCO-formatted dataset.